openbmc/hiomapd/Documentation/mbox_protocol.md

 Given that a majority of command and response arguments are specified as a multiple of block size it is necessary for the host and BMC to agree on a protocol version as this determines the block size.
-In V1 it is hard coded at 4K and in V2 the BMC chooses and specifies this to the host as a response argument to `MBOX_GET_INFO`.
+In V1 it is hard coded at 4K, in V2 the BMC chooses and in V3 the host is allowed to request a specific block size with the actual size chosen communicated back to the host as a response argument to `MBOX_GET_INFO`.
 Thus the host must always call `MBOX_GET_INFO` before any other command which specifies an argument in block size.

 When invoking `MBOX_GET_INFO` the host must provide the BMC its highest supported version of the protocol.
 The BMC must respond with a protocol version